MedDataToolMedDataTool

 Confusing mg, mcg, and ml

 1 mg = 1,000 mcg.
-Misreading mcg as mg — or mg as ml — introduces a 1,000-fold error or an incorrect volume.
+Misreading mcg as mg introduces a 1,000-fold error.

 Ignoring maximum dose limits

-Even if the formula produces a high result, most drugs have a published ceiling dose.
+Most drugs have a published ceiling dose.
 The formula output is not permission to exceed that limit.

 Using the wrong concentration